PrefectHQ/prefect/docs/concepts/filesystems.md

 ## GitHub

 The `GitHub` filesystem block enables interaction with GitHub repositories.
+This block is currently read-only and limited to public repositories.

 `GitHub` properties include: